 In 1919 Julesburg’s first theater building was constructed specifically for the exhibition of motion pictures.
-The Hippodrome Theatre typifies the fantasy architecture of many small town and neighborhood theaters constructed before 1930.
-Located at 215 Cedar Street, it continues to be a movie theater today.
+The Hippodrome Theatre typifies the fantasy architecture of many small-town and neighborhood theaters constructed before 1930.
+It is located at 215 Cedar Street and is a movie theater today.
 It is listed on the National Register of Historic Places.

 After the area’s sugar beet boom in the 1920s, the Union Pacific Railroad opened a new passenger and freight depot in Julesburg in 1930.
 Rail service moved passengers, crops, cattle, and locally manufactured items to points east and west of Julesburg.
 The Denver branch allowed local citizens to travel to and from the city and area merchants to get their goods to market.
 Today the building, listed on the National Register of Historic Places, serves as a museum.

 Like hundreds of other towns on the Great Plains, Julesburg suffered from the worsening Great Depression and the Dust Bowl in the 1930s.